Museum of Contemporary Art San Diego

 For Dear Life: Art, Medicine, and Disability is organized by MCASD Senior Curator Jill Dawsey, PhD, and former Associate Curator Isabel Casso.

-For Dear Life is among more than 60 exhibitions and programs presented as part of PST ART.
-Returning in September 2024 with its latest edition, PST ART: Art & Science Collide, this landmark regional event explores the intersections of art and science, both past and present.
-PST ART is presented by Getty.
+For Dear Life is a part of PST ART: Art & Science Collide, an initiative of Getty.
+The landmark regional event explores the intersections of art and science, both past and present.
 For more information about PST ART: Art & Science Collide, please visit pst.art.

 Funders